 - 1. Normally, materials to be supplied to Government Departments against Government Contracts are exempted from levy of town duty, Octroi Duty, Terminal Tax and other levies of local bodies.
 The local Town/Municipal Body regulations at times, however, provide for such Exemption only on production of such exemption certificate from any authorised officer.
 Seller should ensure that stores ordered against contracts placed by this office are exempted from levy of Town Duty/Octroi Duty, Terminal Tax or other local taxes and duties.
 Wherever required, they should obtain the exemption certificate from the Buyer, to avoid payment of such local taxes or duties. - 2.
 In case where the Municipality or other local body insists upon payment of these duties or taxes the same should be paid by the Seller to avoid delay in supplies and possible demurrage charges.
-The receipt obtained for such payment should be forwarded to the Buyer without delay together with a copy of the relevant act or bylaws/notifications of the Municipality of the local body concerned to enable him to take up the question of refund with the concerned bodies if admissible under the said acts or rules. - 15.
-Pre-Integrity Pact Clause: An õIntegrity Pactö would be signed between the Buyer and the Bidder for purchases exceeding Rs.100 crores.
+The receipt obtained for such payment should be forwarded to the Buyer without delay together with a copy of the relevant act or bylaws/notifications of the Municipality of the local body concerned to enable him to take up the question of refund with the concerned bodies if admissible under the said acts or rules.

+15. Pre-Contract Integrity Pact

+An "Integrity Pact" would be signed between the Buyer and the Bidder for purchases / Contracts of ₹ 40 crores and above.
 This is a binding agreement between the Buyer and Bidders for specific contracts in which the Buyer promises that it will not accept bribes during the procurement process and Bidders promise that they will not offer bribes.
 Under this Pact, the Bidders for specific services or contracts agree with the Buyer to carry out the procurement in a specified manner.
-The Format of Pre-Integrity Clause (can be provided on request).